 4. The Organisation Station

 Pick a place at home where all school stuff is stored every evening.
 Backpacks, snack boxes, shoes, gym kits, homework, projects, library books, lunch money - encourage your kids to stash their belongings in the designated spot so they know where everything is in the morning.
 It’s a good idea to keep your must-haves in one place too!
-If you’re jigging about on one leg yelling something indecipherable about a misplaced car key/phone/wallet then your kids are likely to join in with the jigging at any moment!
+If you’re jigging about on one leg yelling something indecipherable about a misplaced car key/phone/wallet then your kids are likely to join in!

 5. Swap Morning Grumps for Bright Eyes & Bushy Tails

 Have Suzy Snooze help your kids get a good night’s sleep and you might find mornings become less fraught for everyone.
 Suzy will help them drift off to sleep, help them stay asleep all night and give them a gentle wake up call when it’s time to get up.
 She's the best!
 Here are some more tips about sleep rituals and creating a sleep-friendly bedroom too.
 These could come in handy.

 6. 'I can do it MYSELF!
 I want to do it!'

 How many times have you heard that today?
 Time to make this work in your favour!
 Encourage your kids to do as much of their morning routine themselves as they can.
 Sure, you’ll need to keep your eyes and ears open to make sure they’re managing, but letting them get on with the things on their ‘to do’ chart might mean you have to wrestle with them a little less.